 Mount Loosimingor is about 25.000 acre (10.000 ha) in size and reaches 7250 feet (2.200 m) above sea level.
 Mt.
 Loosimingor is now a part of Burko Open Area of Robin Hurt Safaris with whom I have had a very successful partnership for the past 2 years.
 You will be hunting all day between 6000 feet and 7200 feet altitude.
 Here you will experience a mountain forest with morning mist, moss covered trees interspersed with evergreen grass patches.
 An ideal habitat for Buffalo, Leopard, Eland, Bushbuck, Bushpig and small family groups of Elephants.

-Generally Tanzania allows hunting from 1st July, until the 31st of December.
+Generally Tanzania allows hunting from from 1st July to 31st March.
 During this entire season you can hunt the mountain, with our prime time being from the beginning of August to the end of October.
 July can be cold and misty – which sometimes is ideal for bow hunters trying to get within the shortest distance.
 From the end of October, there is a risk of rain on the mountain.
 Usually from December, it is again a beautiful time to be up on the mountain.

 Both mountain camps lie within the montane forest zone, which starts at an altitude of about 5,500 ft (1,700 meters).
 Due to the height, the temperatures are moderate to cold.
 Average temperatures in July and August are 59-68 Fahrenheit (15-20 Celcius) during the day.
 In the sun it can get very hot.
 During the night, temperatures drop to about 50-59 Fahrenheit (10-15 Celcius).
 Usually during September and October, the temperatures are about 10 Fahrenheit (5 Celcius) higher.
 Due to hanging clouds around the mountain tops, it is sometimes misty and humid.